csdms/rpm-models/README.md

 This installs the script `build_rpm`, which can be used to build the RPMs for a model.

-To separate the CSDMS software stack from other programs, it's designed to be installed in the directory **/usr/local/csdms**, although this is optional.
+To separate CSDMS software from other programs, the tools in this repository are designed to be installed in the directory **/usr/local/csdms**, although this is optional.
-Set the environment variable `CSDMS_DIR`:
+Set the environment variable `CSDMS_DIR` to the installation path on your machine:
 ```bash
 $ export CSDMS_DIR=/usr/local/csdms
 ```
-to the installation path on your machine.
-`CSDMS_DIR` is used by several recipes in this project.
+`CSDMS_DIR` is used by several recipes in this repository.

 The `QA_RPATHS` environment variable may also need to be set:
 ```bash